International Journal of Heritage Architecture

 - Case studies

-The benefits of publishing in the International Journal of Heritage Architecture include:
+The benefits of publishing in this journal include:

 - Worldwide visibility and dissemination of your paper via our distribution network

 - Rapid publication times

 - High production values associated with a leading specialist publisher